2021Cyan/TestZero/README.md

 If there are any errors in your code, they will be displayed in the console.
 Checking the debug messages is the first step in debugging your game.

-The Unity's console is not available in the build mode, so I used [an in-game debug console](https://assetstore.unity.com/packages/p/in-game-debug-console-68068) to check messages.
+The Unity's console is not available in the build mode, so we used [an in-game debug console](https://assetstore.unity.com/packages/p/in-game-debug-console-68068) to check messages.

 <p align="center">
  <img src="./DevJournal/Basic/Debug/devbuild.png" width="800">